 The current protests appear much more sporadic, with no clear leadership and with objectives that have shifted over the course of the past four days.
 According to witnesses I’ve spoken to, the protests were initiated in Mashhad by religious hardliners who sought to take advantage of the population’s legitimate economic grievances to score points against the Hassan Rouhani government, which they consider too moderate.

 Few have been more surprised by all of this than Iran’s reformists.
 The absence of slogans and chants invoking Green leaders such as Mousavi, Karroubi or former President Mohammad Khatami gives credence to their claims that they are not a driving force behind these protests.
-In fact, no major reformist figure has come out in favor of the protests, and some activists have even spoken out
+In fact, no major reformist figure has come out in favor of the protests, and some activists have even spoken out against them.

 Key operatives in the Green movement that I have spoken to both in Iran and in exile have clearly adopted a calculated distance from the demonstrators, though they express sympathy for the population’s grievances.